kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/README.md

 # Issues with APIRules and Service Connection

-If you have issues creating an APIRule custom resource (CR) or you've exposed a service but you cannont connect to it, see the troubleshooting guides related to:
+If you have issues creating an APIRule custom resource (CR) or you've exposed a service but you cannot connect to it, see the troubleshooting guides related to:

 - [APIRule CR in version v1beta2](./v1beta2/03-00-basic-diagnostics.md)
 - [APIRule CR in version v1beta1](./03-00-basic-diagnostics.md)